klml/proserial/README.md

 ## form
 A "human-readable-writable content format" should start with a plain part in Markdown (or any other light markup) and after a [delimiter](#delimiter) structured content (for attributes, metadata, tagging etc), written in YAML (or similar).
 The position of structured content should be __below__ the prose, prose is always more important.
 And structured content should be __not__ be mandatory, somtimes you just want to have text.
-If you have only content, just start with the delimiter (like a shebang).
+If you have only structured  content, just start with the delimiter (like a shebang).

 ## prose
 ### prose included structure